 In the last decade of life, Carr started noticing disturbing changes in the landscapes she loved to paint; industries were replacing forests.
 Indeed, one of the major natural resources of Canada was (and still is) forestry, covering 26.5% of the national surface.

 In Canada the process of industrialization started in the second half of the 18th century.
 Newborn industries heavily exploited the natural resources of the country, regardless of how this could affect the environment.
-This also had a strong impact on the lives of indigenous people whose lands were destroyed.
+This also had a strong impact on the lives of Indigenous people whose lands were destroyed.

 At that time the concept of environmental awareness was not so evolved as it is today, so you can see how progressive Carr’s position on it was!

 One of Carr’s artworks that exemplifies her worries about the logging industry is Odds and Ends.
 It is painted in a Post-Impressionist style, with separate, strong brushstrokes.
 In it Carr depicts what is left of a forest.
 While the trees in the background are blurred and seem to blend into the surroundings, we are immediately drawn to those in the foreground; there is an absence of trees, trees reduced to stumps, the six trees remaining stand out.

 Therefore, we can observe how unusual the contrast is between sky and earth.
 Whereas the ground almost seems to be fluid and has dull colors, the sky is represented with brushstrokes that reminds one of tears, with strong and intense shades of blue.